Chaos and Dancing Stars

 Our timelines for when classrooms will be normalized distracts from our intent to support the normalized child.
 The solution is not in new systems, but in the careful, daily, reliable observation of the child, to understand the obstacles we may have unintentionally created, to understand the opportunities to seize his or her interest and celebrate what is distinct and unique and, therefore, unpredictable in his or her nature.

 Slow down.
 It'll come.
-Maybe not October this year.
-Maybe November or December.
+Maybe not November this year.
+Maybe December.
+Maybe January.
 Observe.
 Observe.
 Observe.
 Take only those actions your observations have suggested.
 Then observe some more.
 It'll come.
 The timeline is not yours.